Is THC really just the recreational cannabinoid? And what about CBD..is it really all its cracked up to be?

 Most short-term side effects of THC (euphoria, dizziness, dry mouth, etc.) are usually dose dependant and can be mitigated in most patients through slow titration and by building their THC tolerance over time.
 Patients canals use medical products that have small amounts of THC (or by using a tactic called “microdosing”) Long term effects of THC are still being studied, but we do know that certain molecules in cannabis can have affects on basic motor coordination to more complex executive function tasks, such as the ability to plan, organise, solve problems, make decisions, remember, and control emotions and behaviour.
 These deficits differ in severity depending on the quantity, recency, age of onset and duration of use.
 You can read more about the acute and long term effects of cannabis use here.

 What can CBD be used for?

 CBD is another well known cannabinoid found in the cannabis plant.
 It is considered non-intoxicating, and the WHO has stated that it has no dependence potential.
 This means, that in general, it does not produce euphoria or loss of cognition and motor control, although, individual responses may vary and drowsiness can occur in large doses.
-CBD may be used to help with anxiety, pain, inflammation, and spasticity, and seizures.
+For conditions or symptoms that CBD may be helpful with, click here.
 CBD is thought to increase levels of the body’s own natural cannabinoids (endocannabinoids) and affects levels of other neurotransmitters.
 CBD is believed to counteract some of the “negative” side effects of THC, although more research is required to support this theory.